Woodbois

 148. Company has provided valid legal documents to Open Timber Portal on labour regulations (at the time of SPOTT assessments)?

-[Externally verified] The company has provided 5 out of the 6 total valid legal documents to Open Timber Portal on labour regulations.
+[Externally verified] The company has provided all valid legal documents to Open Timber Portal on labour regulations.
 Please note: Company scores on Open Timber Portal are updated daily.
 Visit the OTP website to review the company's current performance by clicking on the source link.

 149. Commitment to Fundamental ILO Conventions or Free and Fair Labour Principles?